mgnsk/dotfiles/README.md

 ## Technical notes

-The toolbox uses native overlay driver by default which has this problem: https://github.com/containers/podman/issues/16541 Using the userspace `fuse-overlayfs` can avoid this has horrible performance during runtime.
+The toolbox uses native overlay driver by default which has this problem: https://github.com/containers/podman/issues/16541 Using the userspace `fuse-overlayfs` can avoid this but has horrible performance during runtime.